ULHPC/tutorials/basic/sequential_jobs/README.md

 ## Connect to the cluster access node, and set-up the environment for this tutorial

+You can chose one of the 3 production cluster hosted by the University of Luxembourg.

+For the next sections, note that you will use `Slurm` on Iris, and `OAR` on Chaos & Gaia.

+    (yourmachine)$> ssh iris-cluster
     (yourmachine)$> ssh chaos-cluster
+    (yourmachine)$> ssh gaia-cluster

 If your network connection is unstable, use [screen](http://www.mechanicalkeys.com/files/os/notes/tm.html):